lehtoneo/Mazesolver/documentation/project_definition.md

 ### Maze creation

-The algorithm that generates the maze is modified version of Prim's algorithm.
+The first algorithm to generate a maze is modified version of Prim's algorithm.
 (The description can be found [here](http://www.astrolog.org/labyrnth/algrithm.htm)).

+The second algorithm is Recursive backtracker.
+I chose this algorithm, because it generates mazes which look a lot different compared to the Prim's algorithm.

 ### Maze solving